Removing a Child from the Home of Prospective Adoptive Parent(s)

 4. Child’s attorney

-5. Child, if he/she is ten (10) years of age or older.
+5. Child, if they are ten (10) years of age or older.

 2. After giving notice and before removing the child, check with the Court Officer and the County Counsel in the courtroom to ensure that no objection to the removal has been filed and that the court has not extended the time to do so.